nofaily/athan-automation/README.md

 # Athan Automation for Chromecast

 Automatically play the Islamic call to prayer (Athan) on your Chromecast devices at the correct prayer times.
-This Python script reads prayer times from a CSV file and broadcasts beautiful Athan recitations to your Google Cast-enabled speakers or displays.
+This Python script reads prayer times from a CSV file and broadcasts Athan recitations to your Google Cast-enabled speakers or displays.

 ## Features

 - Automatic Athan playback at all five daily prayer times
 - Random selection from multiple Athan audio files
 - Special Ramadan support with Iftar announcements (announcement is hard-coded to start earlier than prayer time to allow of anticipatory tune)
-- Supports multiple Chromecast devices
+- Supports multiple Chromecast devices as well as speaker groups
 - Configurable volume levels (separate settings for Fajr and other prayers)
 - Displays beautiful Islamic artwork during playback
 - ID3 metadata support (shows reciter name, title, etc.)